Martarubio93/Martarubio93/README.md

  I have learned and developed the necessary knowledge to work as a programmer after an intensive boot camp.

-My next goal is to be able to demonstrate my skills and improve my knowledge in an exicing and challenging technology job.
+My next goal is to be able to demonstrate my skills and improve my knowledge in an exciting and challenging technology job.

 ### Technologies: